project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_course.md

 4. Lesson Plan
 5. Book

-This document essentially explains the process of creating content usig APIs.
+This document essentially explains the process of creating content using APIs.
 The sequence of tasks the organization needs to follow to complete the process of course creation through APIs:

 1. Creating Course using [Create Content API](http://docs.sunbird.org/latest/apis/content/#operation/Create%20Content)